A Woman’s Quest for Love; Puppy Love

 Meet Bugatti.
 He is an 11 week old Basset Hound at the time of this post, and weighs 16 lbs.

 The breeders were very gracious and allowed us to park the RV on their property for the night since it was already late evening.
 The next day we would begin our long road trip of 1,760 more miles to get home.
-We travelled 3 more days which gave me lots of bonding time.
+We traveled 3 more days which gave me lots of bonding time.
 At first, when the RV started moving Bugatti panicked and started to cry and whine.
 But after just a few minutes he settled right down and fell asleep.
 From then on he did so well, sleeping almost the whole time we were moving down the road.
 He would wake up for pit stops and food, then nap while on the road again.

 This is his traveling buddy, Nala.
 She wasn’t impressed with him at first but she warmed up and played with him eventually.